 Across organizations, it is common to see curtailed capital expenditure spending, especially on expensive assets.
 With ‘everything as a service’ models becoming rampant, at several places, these capital expenditure items are already making way for working capital per month costs or per usage costs.
 Whichever way you look at it, it makes sense to exploit and fully utilize expensive assets.
 Downtime can be expensive, in pure play terms as well as based on the impact it may cause to the overall activities.

-Today there are a number of products & tools providing real time analytics.
+Today there are a number of products & tools providing real-time analytics.
 These comb through vast quantities of data and finds outliers all at rapid speed, providing businesses with greater insight without the usual time delays.
-The promise and potential is huge.
+The promise and potential are huge.
 Several manufacturing industries like automotive, off-highway, industrial equipment are starting to link this vision of fully automated factories.